nossie531/wip_sparse_vector/README.md

 # sparse_vector (WIP)

-A vector for sparse elements.
+Vector like type for sparse values.

 _The author of this crate is not good at English._
 _Forgive me if the document is hard to read._